Chattanooga Car Accident Attorney

 Chattanooga car accident attorneys putting clients first since 1945

 No one should have to go through the pain of a car wreck alone.
 Wagner & Wagner Attorneys at Law offers comprehensive legal representation to all our clients.
 When you call the firm, you speak to a traffic accident attorney directly.
-To discuss your case at a free consultation, please call 423-756-7923 or complete our contact form.
+To discuss your case at a free consultation with a Chattanooga car accident lawyer, please call 423-756-7923 or complete our contact form.
 In addition to Chattanooga, we help injured victims in North Georgia, Cleveland, TN and the surrounding counties.

 - Why You Should Always See a Doctor After a Car Crash